-If you’re thinking of creating a cottage garden, or enjoy the plants you’ll find in one, take a look at my post Recipe for a Traditional English Cottage Garden.
-It’s not entirely serious, so don’t worry too much if you don’t have a thatched roof: you might still find a few useful tips.
+If you’re creating a cottage garden, or you enjoy the plants you’ll find in one, take a look at my post Recipe for a Traditional English Cottage Garden.
+I’m taking a lighthearted approach here, but even if you don’t have a thatched roof, you might find a few useful tips.

-If you live too far afield to have visited any of the UK flower shows, such as the RHS Hampton Court Flower Show (pictured below), you’ll be able to catch up with some of them here and might find some inspiration on plant or colour combinations – or a new excuse to visit the UK!
+If you live too far afield to have visited any of the UK flower shows, such as the RHS Hampton Court Flower Show (pictured below), you’ll be able to see a little of what you’re missing here.
+You might find some inspiration for new plant or colour combinations – or a new excuse to visit the UK!

-Take a virtual look with me around the Dorothy Clive Garden in Spring when the tulips and forget-me-nots are flowering and the rhododendrons and azaleas at their best.
+… or take a look around the Dorothy Clive Garden in Spring when the tulips and forget-me-nots are flowering and the rhododendrons and azaleas at their best.

-My blog already has many posts about gardening and I’ve got lots of ideas for snippets to share in the future, including pictures of flowers that catch my eye; sneak peeks into some of the best gardens in Britain; and news from some of my favourite flower shows, plant nurseries and nature-loving personalities.
+I’ve got lots of ideas for snippets to share in the future, including pictures of flowers that catch my eye; sneak peeks into gardens, posts about garden art, and news from my favourite flower shows, plant fairs, nurseries and nature-loving personalities.

 Of course my blog’s not only about gardening: you can read my most recent posts here.